Lee Hamilton (sports): Before Southern California

 In the mid-1970s, Hamilton was the play-by-play voice of the Mohawk Valley Comets - Utica, New York, of the North American Hockey League.
 He then called the play-by-play for the Cleveland Crusaders of the World Hockey Association on WWWE "3WE" 1100.
 After the Crusaders moved to Minnesota, Lee hosted an evening sports talk radio show, the "Sports Desk" on Akron, Ohio radio station WHLO.
 He hosted the long-running sports radio program Sportswatch on WIBX in Utica.

-Hamilton was announcer for the football and basketball programs at Arizona State University and a talk-show host in Phoenix for news/talk/sports station KTAR from 1981 to 1987.
+From 1981 to 1987, Hamilton was announcer for the football and basketball programs at Arizona State University and a talk-show host in Phoenix for news/talk/sports station KTAR.
 His show, 620 Sportsline, was a four-hour show similar in format to the show he would host in Southern California.
 He started at "XTRA" doing play-by-play for the NFL's San Diego Chargers while still at KTAR, before Phoenix was chosen for an NFL franchise.

 Play-by-play work

 Hamilton has also been a noted play-by-play host for the San Diego Chargers, Seattle Seahawks, USC Trojans, Minnesota Vikings, and San Diego State Aztecs.

 Hamilton was the radio play-by-play announcer for the Chargers from 1986 to 1997.
 Hamilton replaced Ted Leitner, who later replaced Hamilton in 1997 when XTRA Sports lost the broadcasting rights to KFMB.
 (Hamilton and Leitner became broadcast partners in 2007 as KOGO assumed the broadcast rights to San Diego State Aztecs football games.
 Hamilton was normally the color commentator, but switched to play-by-play for a few early-season games when Leitner called San Diego Padres games on XEPRS-AM.)
 Prior to that he called USC Trojans football from 1997 to 2000 alongside Paul McDonald.

 Hamilton called the game for Super Bowl XXIX in January 1995 where the Chargers, in their only appearance, were defeated by the San Francisco 49ers.
 His partners were Jim Laslavic and Pat Curran.
 Broadcasting team partner Chet Forte became ill and was unable to continue during the Chargers' run to the Super Bowl.

-Hamilton's last play-by-play work was for the Minnesota Vikings, but his tenure was cut short due to racist comments on his talk radio show.
-In addition, Hamilton was criticized for racially slurring pitcher Hideki Irabu from Japan.
+Hamilton's last play-by-play work was for the Minnesota Vikings in 2001, but his tenure was cut short due to his past comments on his talk radio show that were accused of being racist.
+He was criticized for racially slurring pitcher Hideki Irabu from Japan.
 Hamilton defended himself by saying: "I'm terribly bothered by the way I've been portrayed...I'm a stand-up guy and I'm an honest-to-goodness good person."